zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-amazon.md

 present... in the present... to see, smell, feel, be able to be known, not sticky, not captured, bound, not tied, not coma.
 He has departed, departed, liberated, and has been bound, and he dwelt with a restrained heart.
-For bamboo shoots that are not adhered to, you should do it alone like a rhino horn.
+For bamboo shoots that are not adhered to, you should do it alone like a rhinoceros horn.

 Because then, the eloquent person said,

 "As a huge bamboo is entangled together: whosoever follows in his children's wife,

-If bamboo shoots are not glued, they should be alone like a rhino horn.
+If bamboo shoots are not glued, they should be alone like a rhinoceros horn.

 125. if the deer is not tied in the forest, to the desired pasture walk,

-Wise people watch free and should be alone like a rhino horn.
+Wise people watch free and should be alone like a rhinoceros horn.

 "If an unbound deer is in the forest, go to the ranch you want": "Deer", there are two types of deer: the deer and the spotted deer.
 Such as deer living in